Federal law states that every consumer is allowed one free copy each year, but really, you can get three.

 - Apply to one of the many, many sites that offer you a “free score and report”; then cancel before they charge your credit card after the free trial.

-Q:Which states grant you additional copies each year?
+States that grant you additional copies each year

 - New Jersey